LMNadol/MHSXtraPy/README.md

 **graphics_balanced.py** -- visualisation for fluxbalanced boundary condition (not used explicitly by user)

-**graphics.py** -- visualisation for non fluxbalanced boundary condition (not used explicitly by user)

 **nff2ff.py** -- transition from non force-free to force-free (not used explicitly by user)

 **phibar.py** -- solution of ODE (not used explicitly by user)

-**vis.py** -- visualisation interface (optionally used by user)
+**vis.py** -- visualisation interface (optionally used by user)  -->

 While not competitive to MHD simulation programs in physical realism or to potential fields in computational simplicity, the presented code tries to balance both aspects.
-Therefore, it provides all essential building blocks for future magnetic field line extrapolations, yet development of the MHSXtraPy package is not complete.
+Therefore, it provides all essential building blocks for future magnetic field extrapolations, yet development of the MHSXtraPy package is not complete.
 Further features should be added, which include but are not limited to:

 - Improved visualisation routines and the creation of a purposeful user interface as well as decoupling of data grid and graphics grid.
 This would significantly increase the user friendliness of the library.
 - Further, for the application to data, pre-processing routines along the lines of Wiegelmann et al. (2006), Zhu et al. (2020) could be included, such that only azimuthally adjusted data is used.